satudaku/SQL_FatAndTastyDB/README.md

 #### Query 4 – Shift Statistics
 Produce a query that shows the store name, the number of shifts worked, the number of hours worked, and the number of staff employed during a given month.
 Order the results by number of hours worked (highest to lowest) and be sure to give all columns appropriate names.
 #### Query 5 – Store Spend
 Produce a query to display the name of three stores that spend the most money on purchasing products.
 Show the store name, the manager name, and the total amount of money spent on purchasing products.
 Order the results by the total amount of money spent.

+## Disclaimer
+File `Assignment - Task 1.docx`, `Assignment - Task 2.docx`, `list_constraints.sql`, and `schema.sql` were given from the unit's tutor. **I did not make them**.